Bandwidth Communications Services Agreement

 You will pay the Fees, Taxes, and Surcharges due under this Agreement in accordance with the following payment terms:

 For Services not requiring Prepayment, invoices will be sent to you via email to the email address(es) you designate in your Account.
-Unless otherwise set forth in the applicable Order Form(s), (i) you agree to pay all undisputed Fees, Costs, Taxes, and Surcharges due for Services no later than the Invoice Due Date, and (ii) the amount(s) due are payable in United States dollars.
+Unless otherwise set forth in the applicable Order Form(s), (i) you agree to pay all undisputed Fees, Costs, Taxes, and Surcharges due for Services no later than the Invoice Due Date, and (ii) the amount(s) due are payable in United States dollars, unless otherwise set forth in the applicable Order Form.
 If you fail to pay the amount(s) due and to remedy such failure within fifteen (15) days of the Invoice Due Date, Bandwidth may suspend the Services to all of your Accounts until full payment is made.
 Any payments more than thirty (30) days past due will be subject to a late fee of one and one-half percent (1½%) per month, or the maximum rate allowable by law, whichever is less.
 In certain instances, Bandwidth may enforce a credit limit on postpaid accounts, which credit limit will be agreed upon in writing by both parties.

 4.4 Payment Disputes and Back-Billing